TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh/incremental-refresh-setup.md

    Columns that are of date, string or integer types can still be filtered while maintaining query folding using functions that convert `RangeStart` or `RangeEnd` to the appropriate data type.
 For more information about this, see [here](https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview#supported-data-sources)

 7. __Configure Refresh Policy:__ Configure the remaining properties according to the incremental refresh policy you need.
-Remember to specify an M expression for the `SourceExpression` property (this is the expression that will be added to partititions created by the incremental refresh policy, which should use the `RangeStart` and `RangeEnd` parameters to filter the data in the source).
+Remember to specify an M expression for the `SourceExpression` property (this is the expression that will be added to partitions created by the incremental refresh policy, which should use the `RangeStart` and `RangeEnd` parameters to filter the data in the source).
 The = operator should only be applied to either RangeStart or RangeEnd, but not both, as data may be duplicated.

    - __Source Expression:__ The M Expression that be added to partitions created by the Refresh Policy.
    - __IncrementalWindowGranularity:__ The granularity of the incremental (refresh) window.